WebComponentsGuide/webcomponents.guide/learn/techniques/using-cancellation-signals.md

 ## Combining multiple Cancellation Signals

 It's possible to combine multiple sources of _cancellation signals_ - for example combining internal and external _cancellation signals_ to allow for multiple flavors of API.
-Two or more _cancellation signals_ can be combined into one using `AbortSignal.any()`, which creates a _new signal_ that aborts when any of the given _cancellation signals_ abort.
+Two or more _cancellation signals_ can be joined into one using `AbortSignal.any()`, which creates a _new signal_ that aborts when any of the given _cancellation signals_ abort.
 It's similar to `Promise.any()`, but for `AbortSignal`.

-A component can provide the more traditional `start()` and `stop()` APIs, as well allowing _cancellation signals_ to be passed via `start({ signal })`.
+A component can offer the more traditional `start()` and `stop()` APIs, as well allowing _cancellation signals_ to be passed via `start({ signal })`.
 Making use of internal and external _cancellation signals_, with `AbortSignal.any()`:

 ```js